PomPom248/sofia_roggero/README.md

 If something goes wrong then a 400 status and a 'Error while creating the message' message is sent

 Two functions are used in this route:
-1) This function is called create and it receives two parameters, destination and body.
-Its goal is to create new messages If everything goes well then a 200 status is sent
-If something goes wrong the a 500 status is sent
-2) This function is called sendMessage and it receives two parameters, destination and body.
-Its goal is to make the request to axios.
+1) This function is called sendMessage and it receives two parameters, destination and body.
+There's an established timeout of 3seconds to limit the amout of time the function can dwell in the request.
+Its goal is to make the request to axios
-If nothing goes wrong then a 200 status and a 'Message created' message is sent If something goes wrong then a 400 status and a 'Error while creating the message' message is sent
+If the timeout is not exceeded, then the function enter into the then, a 200 status and a 'Message created' message is sent, and a message is created
+If the timeout is exceeded, then a 400 status and a 'Error while creating the message' message is sent and a message is created
+2) This function is called create and it three receives parameters, destination, body and status.
+Its goal is to create new messages
+If this function is invoked while in the then, then a message is created with a 'OK - 200' status If this function in invoked in the catch and the error response is undefined, then a message is created with a 'TIMEOUT - 400' status.
+Else, the message's status is 'NOT SENT - 500'.

 ## GET - :9001/messages
 This route finds all the messages created and it uses a function called find